-To say the boys are not a team, is actually downplaying it somewhat, as Babe’s character spends most of the film trying to find ways to kill Stan’s.
-Here Babe Hardy plays butler to an artist who is so focused on his work he is neglecting his wife.
-Stan, on the other hand, plays the part of Ferdinand Flamingo, an innocent paint delivery man, who is hired (against his will) to make the artist/husband jealous.
+To say the boys are not a team is actually downplaying it somewhat, as Babe’s character spends most of the film trying to find ways to kill Stan.
+Babe Hardy plays butler to an artist (Herbert Rawlinson) who is so focused on his work he is neglecting his wife (Priscilla Dean).
+Stan plays the part of Ferdinand Flamingo, an innocent paint delivery man, who is hired (against his will) to make the artist/husband jealous.

 Stan: “You know what?
 I knew a woman once that had a case just like yours, but you know what she did?
 She got a fella to make love to her, in front of her husband, and it made the husband jealous!”

 Stan: “Well, when the husband got jealous, his wife knew that he was in love with her, just because he was jealous.
 You see, if he hadn’t have been jealous, he wouldn’t have paid any attention to the fella that made him jealous…see?”

 Ollie: “Well, what’d the husband do?
 Go out and shoot the other fella?”

 Stan: “No!
 When the husband found out, he was so pleased that he was jealous, he took his wife and kissed her and they went out again and got married all over and then he kissed her again…”